 Fisherman’s Wharf is the most popular tourist destination in San Francisco, and probably one of the most popular places for local San Franciscans to avoid.

-The wharf gets its name and neighborhood characteristics from the city’s early days during the Gold Rush where Italian emigre fishermen settled in the area and fished for the Dungeness Crab.
+The pier gets its name and neighborhood characteristics from the city’s early days during the Gold Rush, where Italian emigrants settled in the area and fished for the Dungeness Crab.

-From then until the present day it remained the home base of San Francisco’s fishing fleet.
-Despite its redevelopment into a tourist attraction during the 1970s and 1980s, the area is still home to many active fishermen and their fleets.
+From then until the present day, it remained the home base of San Francisco’s fishing fleet.
+Despite its redevelopment into a tourist attraction during the 1970s and 1980s, the area is still home to many active fishers.

 Fisherman’s Wharf Pier 39

-Pier 39 is a great place for people watching.
+Pier 39 is an excellent place for people watching.
 It’s free and has a variety of small restaurants with great views of the waterfront.
-Boudin Bakery has a small store at Pier 39 if your e craving sourdough bread this is a great place to avoid the crowd at the main bakery.
+Boudin Bakery has a small store at Pier 39.
+If your e craving sourdough bread, this is a great place to avoid the crowd at the main bakery.

-PIER 39 Savings Fun Pack – Aquarium of the Bay, Blue & Gold Bay Cruise, plus 2 more attractions.
+PIER 39 Savings Fun Pack – Aquarium of the Bay, Blue & Gold Bay Cruise, plus two more attractions.

 For a different view of the Golden Gate Bridge, try a San Francisco Bay Cruise.
-Romantic, fun, and with a price around $15, you can even bring your own alcoholic beverages on board.
+Romantic, fun, and with a price of around $15, you can even bring your alcoholic beverages onboard.
 Most cruises leave from Pier 33 or Pier 39.
 Aquarium of the Bay is located on Pier 39 and is well worth a look, especially if you have kids along.

-A walk through history in arcade form, Musee Mecanique is part game arcade and part museum.
-Devoted to showcasing mechanical games, early movie viewing machines, and amusements from the 19th through the mid-20th century, it’s a unique, fascinating and sometimes creepy step back into the past.
+A walk through history in arcade form, Musee Mecanique is a part game arcade and part museum.
+Devoted to showcasing mechanical games, early movie viewing machines, and amusements from the 19th through the mid-20th century, it’s a unique, fascinating, and sometimes creepy step back into the past.

-Italian immigrants made the fishing industry in San Francisco what it is today, and Italian-American influence can still be found throughout the area, including the variety of Seafood Restaurants found at the wharf.
+Italian immigrants made the fishing industry in San Francisco what it is today, and Italian-American influence can still be found throughout the area, including the variety of Seafood Restaurants found at the pier.